boneswvb/scrimba-speed-typing-game/README.md

  *    a lot of extra work.
  *
  *    Warning: there will be a bug in this, but we'll tackle that next

+step 5

+ * Challenge:
+ *
+ * Make it so clicking the Start button starts the timer instead of it starting on refresh
+ * (Hint: use a new state variable to indicate if the game should be running or not)